ruchavisal/Impact-of-Covid-19-Pandemic-on-Criminal-Activities/README.md

 ## Business Understanding Stage

-There are different types of crimes, some of which have a clear link to pandemic and recession, while others do not.
+There are different types of crimes, some of which have a clear link to pandemic ,while others do not.
 It is crucial to think about the plausible directions of causality.
 Chicago has higher crime rates than any other city.
 There is an overall declining trend in the number of crimes that occurred between 2001 and 2021.
-Although, certain types of crimes show an upward trend when disasters such as a recession or pandemic occur.
+Although, certain types of crimes show an upward trend when disasters such as pandemic occur.

 ## Data Understanding Stage / Exploratory Data Analysis